Is your child ready for a cell phone? Take this quiz to find out.

 At the lowest price point, the new entry level “Identity Advisor” plan only includes bare-bones Dark Web monitoring and data breach alerts, along with 24/7 live member support.

-One step up from that level is LifeLock’s “Standard” plan, which adds on additional identity monitoring services, one-bureau credit monitoring, and TransUnion credit file and PayDay loan “locks” — along with suspicious activity alerts, USPS address change alerts, and over $1 million in identity theft insurance coverage.
+One step up from that level is LifeLock’s “Standard” plan, which adds additional identity monitoring services, one-bureau credit monitoring, data breach notifications and Dark Web monitoring — along with USPS address change alerts, and over $1 million in identity theft insurance coverage.

-$89.99/year $179.88/year $239.88/year
+Price (paid annually) $39.99/year $89.99/year $179.88/year $239.88/year

-$11.99/month $22.99/month $34.99/month
+Price (paid monthly) $4.99/month $11.99/month $22.99/month $34.99/month

-Pay more for Norton 360 or family protection Pay more for Norton 360 or family protection Pay more for Norton 360 or family protection
+Add-ons No option to add Norton 360 or family protection Pay more for Norton 360 or family protection Pay more for Norton 360 or family protection Pay more for Norton 360 or family protection

-One-bureau credit monitoring (Equifax) One-bureau credit monitoring (Equifax) Three-bureau credit monitoring (Equifax, TransUnion, and Experian)
+Credit monitoring None One-bureau credit monitoring (Equifax) One-bureau credit monitoring (Equifax) Three-bureau credit monitoring (Equifax, TransUnion, and Experian)

-Up to $25,000 in stolen funds reimbursement Up to $100,000 in stolen funds reimbursement Up to $1,000,000 in stolen funds reimbursement
+Stolen funds reimbursement None Up to $25,000 in stolen funds reimbursement Up to $100,000 in stolen funds reimbursement Up to $1,000,000 in stolen funds reimbursement

-No credit reports or scores Monthly credit reports and credit scores (one bureau) plus TransUnion credit lock Daily credit reports and credit scores (one bureau) plus TransUnion credit lock
+Credit updates No credit reports or scores No credit reports or scores Monthly credit reports and credit scores (one bureau) plus TransUnion credit lock Daily credit reports and credit scores (one bureau) plus TransUnion credit lock

-Identity and Social Security number (SSN) alerts and monitoring, plus stolen wallet protection Identity and SSN monitoring and alerts and stolen wallet protection, plus alerts about crimes committed in your name and phone takeover monitoring Identity and SSN monitoring and alerts, alerts about crimes committed in your name, and phone takeover monitoring, plus home title monitoring, bank account monitoring, and social media monitoring and alerts
+Identity monitoring Data breach notifications and Dark Web monitoring only Identity and Social Security number (SSN) alerts and monitoring, plus stolen wallet protection Identity and SSN monitoring and alerts and stolen wallet protection, plus alerts about crimes committed in your name and phone takeover monitoring Identity and SSN monitoring and alerts, alerts about crimes committed in your name, and phone takeover monitoring, plus home title monitoring, bank account monitoring, and social media monitoring and alerts

 🤔 Why are these prices higher than what’s shown on LifeLock’s website?
-If you’ve been shopping for a LifeLock plan, you’ve probably come across deals such as $7.50 a month for LifeLock Standard — but these prices are misleading as they’re only for annual plans.
+If you’ve been shopping for a LifeLock plan, you’ve probably come across deals such as $7.50 a month for LifeLock Standard — but these prices are misleading, as they’re only for annual plans.
 In reality, you’ll pay $89.99 all at once (which, if you were able to pay monthly, would equal $7.50/month).

 Next, let’s take a look at each of LifeLock’s different plan options, depending on add-ons you might need — such as protecting your loved ones or adding Norton 360 digital security to your plan.

-How Much Does LifeLock Cost For Couples and Families?
+How Much Does LifeLock Cost for Couples and Families?

 Along with its individual plans, LifeLock offers plans for couples (two adults) and families (two adults and up to five children).